 Taking down the decorations after the holidays seems to bring out the impulse to start fresh for the new year in a lot of us, so for the month of January, we’ll be focusing on the theme of refreshing, revamping, and reorganizing for 2013!
 We'll be hosting a series of projects and tutorials created by talented guest bloggers and a few Spoonflower staffers to inspire you to turn those plain or worn items into treasures for your home using fabric, wallpaper and wall decals.
-First up, guest writer Emma Jeffery, from the blog Hello Beautiful, creates custom decals to transform her son's plain dresser into an exciting life-size word puzzle.
+First up, guest writer Emma Jeffery, from the blog Hello Beautiful, creates custom Peel and Stick Wallpaper to transform her son's plain dresser into an exciting life-size word puzzle.
 Read on for the details of Emma's creative dresser revamp!

 I used the free puzzlemaker available on the website discoveryeducation.com,